recluse-rs/recluse/README.md

 Only valid request objects continue further.

-We then apply a simple 1/second throttle, but, if you're familiar with `tower`, you'll know that many more options exist, like retries and timeouts, that would be appropriate in a crawler.
+We then apply a simple 1/second throttle, but, if you're familiar with `tower`, you'll know that many more options exist, like retries and timeouts, that would be appropriate in a crawler. `recluse` also provides a `LeakyBucketRateLimiterLayer`, which allows a rate limiter to be shared among multiple workers.

-Next up is [`recluse::BodyDownloaderLayer`], which handles the HTTP Client for you (requires the `reqwest` feature of this crate), such that you only write a function of `String`, not `reqwest::Request`.
+Next up is `recluse::BodyDownloaderLayer`, which handles the HTTP Client for you (requires the `reqwest` feature of this crate), such that you only write a function of `String`, not `reqwest::Request`.

 And in case you're wondering, yes, there is a `recluse::JsonDownloaderLayer` which attempts to deserialize the HTTP response